Surgical Error

 • Multiple malpractice recoveries among the largest in Ohio history.

 The Becker Law Firm is led by Attorney Mike Becker, a Certified Civil Trial Specialist and one of the nation’s most respected plaintiffs’ trial lawyers.
-Backed by experienced advocates, including attorneys who are also Registered Nurses, we have recovered millions for victims of medical mistakes and millions in malpractice cases turned down by other firms.
+Backed by experienced advocates, including attorneys who are also registered nurses, we have recovered millions for victims of medical mistakes and millions in malpractice cases turned down by other firms.

 We handle all types of surgical error cases, including claims that involve:

 While surgical error claims often concern substandard care during or shortly after surgical procedures, others may arise from administrative negligence, hospital malpractice, or a series of errors prior to surgery.
-This can include cases of the wrong surgery being performed, surgery performed on the wrong body part, and unnecessary procedures caused by:

 • Administrative errors, mistakes in the patient's records, or miscommunication.